 Prior to January 1, 2006, the Company accounted for its stock option plan under the recognition and measurement provisions of APB Opinion No. 25, Accounting for Stock Issued to Employees and related Interpretations, as permitted by FASB Statement No. 123, Accounting for Stock-Based Compensation.
 No stock option-based employee compensation cost was recognized in the Statement of Operations for year ended December 31, 2005, as all options granted under those plans had an exercise price equal to the market value of the underlying common stock on date of grant.
 Effective January 1, 2006, the Company adopted the fair value recognition provisions of FASB Statement No. 123(R), Share-Based Payment, using the modified-prospective-transition method.
-Under that transition method, compensation cost recognized for the year ended December 31, 2006 includes: (a) compensation cost for all share-based payments granted prior to, but not yet vested on January 1, 2006, based on the grant date fair value estimated in accordance with the original provisions of Statement 123, and (b) compensation cost for all share-based payments granted subsequent to January 1, 2006, based on the grant-date fair value estimated in accordance with the provisions of Statement 123(R).
+Under that transition method, compensation cost recognized for the years ended December 31, 2007 and 2006 includes: (a) compensation cost for all share-based payments granted prior to, but not yet vested on January 1, 2006, based on the grant date fair value estimated in accordance with the original provisions of Statement 123, and (b) compensation cost for all share-based payments granted subsequent to January 1, 2006, based on the grant-date fair value estimated in accordance with the provisions of Statement 123(R).
 Results for the prior period have not been restated.

-As a result of adopting Statement 123(R) on January 1, 2006 the Company's loss from operations, loss before provision for income taxes and net loss for the year ended December 31, 2006 was \$382,791 greater than if it had continued to account for share-based compensation under Opinion 25.
-Basic and diluted earnings per share for the year ended December 31, 2006 would have been (\$.26), if the Company had not adopted Statement 123(R), compared to reported basic and diluted earnings per share of (\$.28).
+The effect of adopting Statement 123(R) was to increase the Company's loss from operations, loss before provision for income taxes and net loss for the years ended December 31, 2007 and 2006 increased by \$481,431 and \$382,791.
+As a result of adopting Statement 123(R), basic and diluted earnings per share for each of the years ended December 31, 2007 and 2006 decreased by (\$.02).